Beam halves infused for the 8m test boat. The boat (extended Elementarry) will be used to test the mast/sail design and rudders.

 The original boat was a fast, live aboard cruiser, but during the build it has changed to a _very_ fast, long term cruiser/racer suitable for both the frozen north and the tropics.
 The ww hull was originally to be built in moulds, but is now a very tricky, owner (Steinar) designed flat panel build, although looking at it, you would never know.
 Steinar has reduced the layout of the windward hull to provide a single cabin, a saloon, and a very accessible galley.
 The leeward hull provides two double cabins.
 The rig was originally a ballestron, but was changed to a single mast on the strength of Rob’s success with Elementarry.

-To further neaten the layout, Steinar has designed a catamaran tender.
-The hulls stow alongside the beams and act as fairings.
-There is a large box between the hulls which seperates the tramp from the cockpit.
+There is a large box between the hulls which seperates the Tender from the cockpit.
 This will double as lounging space and storage for anchors, fenders, surf board, windsurfer, etc.

 The windward hull has progressively shrunk as Steinar has eliminated superfluous space and amenities, resulting in a lighter, cheaper, faster boat.